| | |

 Fraction Basics: The Meaning of the Denominator

-In 2012, the Texas standards (TEKS) were updated and the new fraction-related language is very similar to the wording in the CCSSM.
-When first introduced, it had teachers scratching their heads.
-There is a new emphasis on the unit fraction (1/b).
-Simply put, a unit fraction is a fraction with a numerator of 1–it is one part of a whole that has been divided into b equal parts.
-So 1/4, 1/6, and 1/20 are all unit fractions.
-Along with that, students are expected to understand the meaning of the numerator and the denominator.
+Today’s standards place a strong emphasis on unit fractions (1/b) when students are first introduced to fractions.
+A unit fraction simply means the numerator is 1—it represents one part of a whole that has been divided into b equal parts.
+So fractions like 1/4, 1/6, and 1/20 are all unit fractions.
+Along with that, students are expected to develop a clear understanding of what the numerator and denominator actually represent.

 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.